pengminjiong/ndn_poisson/README.md

 http://ja.pymotw.com/2/random/

 pyhthon has its own function to generate possion process by using the relationship between exponential distribution and poisson distribution.

+poisson1.py: genetrate poison process timings poisson2.py: verify the results poisson3.py: for simulation, we have to put results to simulator, it is impossible to do it manullay.
+This file generates txt file, then , you can copy the resulat to simulator(e.g.NS-3)